RoadieHQ/backstage-plugin-travis-ci/README.md

 Travis-ci plugin is a part of the Backstage sample app.
 To start using it for your component, you have to:

-1. add an annotation to the yaml config file of a component:
+1. Add an annotation to the yaml config file of a component:

 ```yml
 travis-ci.com/repo-slug: <owner-name>/<project-name>
 ```

-2. add your developer api key to the environment variables of your backstage backend server (you can find it in https://travis-ci.com/account/preferences):
+2. Add your developer api key to the environment variables of your backstage backend server (you can find it in https://travis-ci.com/account/preferences), in the form of the word 'token' followed by your api key.
+So it should look like this:

    `TRAVISCI_AUTH_TOKEN="token <your-api-key>"`

 ## Developing the plugin locally